What to Give a Dog with Upset Stomach: 10 Remedies

 4. Use Broth During Fasting

-Bone broth is a trendy “food” choice for those who are fasting, and it's perfect for pets who are going through therapeutic fasting after and during bouts of diarrhea or vomiting caused by stomach upset.
+Bone broth is a trendy “food” choice for fasting people, and it's perfect for pets who are going through therapeutic fasting after and during bouts of diarrhea or vomiting caused by stomach upset.

-When your pet is hungry for more than just water but isn’t up to solid food yet, either chicken broth or beef broth is a good compromise.
+Chicken or beef broth is a good compromise when your pet is hungry for more than just water but isn’t up to solid food.

-When buying, read the label carefully and make sure there are no spices like onion or garlic.
+When purchasing, read the label carefully and make sure there are no spices like onion or garlic.

 It cannot be easy to find completely plain broth that will be safe for dogs, but some do exist.
 There are also broths made specifically for dogs, and our three favorites are: